squeaky-pl/pystacia/doc/source/image.rst

 Solarization leads to effect similar of partly exposing an image in a darkroom.
 It can be performed with :meth:`pystacia.image.Image.solarize`.
 It accepts single parameter - factor.
 Factor `0` is no change operation, Factor `1` is exactly the same as negative of original.
-Value of `0.5` yields particulary interesting effects.
+Value of `0.5` yields particularly interesting effects.

 >>> image.solarize(0)